CleverTap Query Language

 technographics

-Supports filtering on Platform, Platform Type, Device, OS and Browser.
-Possible values are:
+It supports filtering on Platform, Platform Type, Device, Operating System(OS), and Browser as shown below:

-- OS – Possible values are Others, Android, iOS, Windows, Mac, BlackBerry and Linux
+• Operating System(OS): Possible values are Others, Android, iOS, Windows, Mac, BlackBerry, and Linux

 {